AI in Finding New Clinical Indications: Signals, Substance, and Survivorship Bias

 Yet despite growing investment and activity, AI-led indication finding has produced far fewer regulatorily validated outcomes than its visibility might suggest.
 Understanding why requires separating signals from substance — and applying a disciplined lens to survivorship bias.

-This article uses that triad - Signals, Substance, Survivorship Bias - not to critique past efforts, but to help leaders ask better forward-looking questions about how AI is deployed, governed, and defended in high-stakes decisions.
+This article uses that triad — Signals, Substance, Survivorship Bias — not to critique past efforts, but to help leaders ask better forward-looking questions about how AI is deployed, governed, and defended in high-stakes decisions.
 As Dilip Shanghvi of Sun Pharma recently observed, "When our competitors are using AI tools to make their drug development faster, we must know how to come up with a new idea or a structure.
 There is no option for us but to use AI in drug discovery and research" (Economic Times, 2026).
 At the same forum, Glenn Saldanha of Glenmark Pharma offered a complementary perspective, noting that while AI's near-term impact will be strongest in "the small molecule drug discovery space," it will ultimately play a role across "the entire research cycle — from clinical trials to molecular modelling or drug design" (Economic Times, 2026).
-These dual perspectives — competitive necessity from Sun Pharma, and practical scope from Glenmark — frame the challenge this article addresses.

 What AI Reliably Delivers Today: Strong Signals, Faster